The University of Newcastle

 The award of this degree depends on the student satisfactorily completing and passing all academic and practical components within the maximum time allowed.

-Areas of study: Basic and applied sciences, dietetic practice, food service and management, medical nutrition therapy, paediatric nutrition and dietetics, professional practice, public health nutrition, social sciences, statistics and research methodology.
+Areas of study Basic and applied sciences, dietetic practice, food service and management, medical nutrition therapy, paediatric nutrition and dietetics, professional practice, public health nutrition, social sciences, statistics and research methodology.

-Career opportunities: Dietitian, diabetes educator, food service manager, health administrator health promotion officer, health writer, nutritionist, researcher, sports dietitian.
+Career opportunities Dietitian, diabetes educator, food service manager, health administrator health promotion officer, health writer, nutritionist, researcher, sports dietitian.

-Professional recognition: Graduates are eligible to apply for Accredited Practising Dietitian status as well as full membership to the Dietitians Association of Australia.
+Professional recognition Graduates are eligible to apply for Accredited Practising Dietitian status as well as full membership to the Dietitians Association of Australia.

-Practical experience: You will complete professional placements and obtain more than 800 hours of supervised professional practice in a variety of settings across NSW and interstate including hospitals, outpatient clinics and community health centres.
+Practical experience You will complete professional placements and obtain more than 800 hours of supervised professional practice in a variety of settings across NSW and interstate including hospitals, outpatient clinics and community health centres.

-Honours: All students will graduate with honours which will be awarded as graded or ungraded.
+Honours All students will graduate with honours which will be awarded as graded or ungraded.
 Entry into the graded honours stream may be offered to students based on merit at the completion of third year.
 The graded honours stream requires students to complete a supervised research project.

-Fees and charges: Visit the University of Newcastle website for current fee information.
+Fees and charges Refer to University of Newcastle current fee information.